springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software)</li>
 </ul></td>
 <td>Supports</td>
-<td>Changing the setting of any user interface component does not automatically cause a change of context on any of these pages.</td>
+<td>Changing the setting of any user interface component does not automatically cause a change of context on any of the pages of this product.</td>
 </tr>
 <tr>
 <td><a href="http://www.w3.org/TR/WCAG20/#minimize-error-identified"><strong>3.3.1 Error Identification</strong></a> (Level A)